zcash/lcwg/meeting-notes/lcwg-dev-58.md

 He requested suggestions on improving regtest performance because the testcase generation was taking too much time and had to move on to a different approach.

 For this Kris pointed out [this code](https://github.com/zcash/zcash/blob/master/qa/rpc-tests/test_framework/util.py) that could help set up cached regtest states and then use the resulting wallet directory to generate the darksidewalletd datasets.
+And [this example as well](zcash/zcash@ff02805#diff-4aa4f998e880e58d5a14ed12c81eb7664478385b4ea185cab9dec0cd84044d63R40-R143)

 In terms of organizing LCWG Pacu and Decentralistdan have been working to get the Zoom call venue ready for today's call.
 Additionally Pacu is reaching out to all development teams that had previously participated on LCWG to invite them over and get feedback and their preferred times in an attempt to accomodate everyone better.